WP Simple Pay Blog

 This sidebar payment form is a great example.
 It appears on multiple pages throughout the site for generous fans to buy this podcaster a coffee.

-NOTE: You can easily embed a WP Simple Pay form on your site by copying the shortcode of your form in a sidebar widget where you want to embed it.
+NOTE: You can easily embed a WP Simple Pay form on your site by copying the shortcode of your form into a sidebar widget where you want to embed it.

 5. Footers